blog2i2j/cybersader..cyberbase/📦 VAULT SANDBOX TESTING/Excalidraw Scripts/Linkify DFD v1.3.md

 // TRANSFER PROPERTY BEHAVIOR
 const INCLUDE_FROM_TO_PROPERTIES = true;       // Include from:/to: fields for compatibility
-const BIDIRECTIONAL_FROM_TO_BOTH = true;     // For bidirectional: put both objects in both from: and to: fields /****************************************************************/
+const BIDIRECTIONAL_FROM_TO_BOTH = false;     // For bidirectional: put both objects in both from: and to: fields /****************************************************************/

 /* ---------- helpers ---------- */